Stingray Point Lighthouse (Replica) Timeline

 1874 Brass fog bell installed.

-1889 Levi (also known as Larry) D. Marchant starts long tenure as keeper.
+1889 Levi (also known as Larry) D. Marchant starts long tenure as a keeper.

 1893 Ice prevents Marchant, who is on shore leave from returning to lighthouse.